dan-kwiat/charity-base-data/import-social-avatar/README.md

-# CharityBase Data

-## Importing Profile Images from Social Media
+# CharityBase Data: Importing Profile Images from Social Media

 This fetches the logos (in three different sizes) of about 40,000 charities, uploads them to S3 and saves the file locations to the database.

 ### Requirements